villeval/blog/content/post/about-author.md

 hidden: true
 ---

 I'm a software engineer based in Finland.
 I work mainly on server-side programming, cloud and system architectures and devops-solutions.
-I'm also interested in things  like computer science and related fundamentals, Linux and distributed systems.
+I'm also interested computer science, Linux and distributed systems.
 I vouch for agile development, devops-culture, open source, automation and remote working.
 For more detailed information about my experience and expertise check my [Linkedin-profile](https://linkedin.com/in/valtonenville1).

 Although I'm very enthusiastic about programming and software engineering, I also enjoy powerlifting, motorcycling and floorball.